 Teun van Heerebeek is a Dutch designer and artist.
 He’s also a watch lover and in 2015, he decided to combine his two interests: watches and art.

 You might have seen his work on Fratello Watches because he’s responsible for the Watches and Pencils series.
-In this series, Teun often uses humor to create illustrations in a cartoonish way that are familiar to watch geeks.
+In this series, Teun often uses humor to create illustrations in a cartoonish way that’s familiar to watch geeks.

 How did your love for watches come to be?